alvecodes/Python/README.md

 # Python
-This contains all the python projects
+This contains all my python projects